-For many of us, acoustic guitar is an investment.
-The cost of a new guitar varies between 100 EUR and 7000 EUR so looking after your guitar should be a no-brainer.
-The most important piece of advice is to always clean
+For many of us, the acoustic guitar is an investment.
+The cost of a new guitar varies between 100 EUR and 7000 EUR, so looking after your guitar should be a no-brainer.
+The most important piece of advice is to always clean.

-your hands before playing your guitar.
+Wash your hands before playing your guitar.
 You would not grab your 1500 EUR MacBook with filthy hands, would you?
-Also, make sure that you let your hands dry properly, so that the guitar will not be exposed to water.
+Also, make sure that you let your hands dry correctly so that the guitar will not be exposed to water.

-Cleaning your guitar after a session is a great way to maintain its good condition.
-Every time you are playing, a bit of dust and sweat will transfer from your fingertips especially to the fretboard.
-As the sweat evaporates, it dehydrates the wood and in long run it may cause some nasty cracks.
+You are cleaning your guitar after a session is a great way to maintain its good condition.
+Every time you are playing, dust and sweat will transfer from your fingertips, especially to the fretboard.
+As the sweat evaporates, it dehydrates the wood, and in the long run, it may cause some nasty cracks.
 The key is to clean your guitar frequently.